Scholarships & Financial Aid

 • 6 hours in any combination for Summer.

 Colleges and/or departments that administer fellowships may adhere to the same or exceed the minimum semester credit hour requirements stated above.
-A course dropped by a graduate student prior to the 12th class day does not count toward the certification of enrollment status.
+A course dropped by a graduate student prior to the 12th class day in Fall or Spring semesters, or the 4th class day of Summer sessions, does not count toward the certification of enrollment status.
 A graduate student concurrently holding a fellowship with a one-quarter time assistantship normally has the same registration requirements as a student holding a one-half time assistantship.

 Fellowship packages include stipends that range from $1,000 to over $30,000, and some include funds for insurance, tuition and fees.
 Many competitive fellowships with stipends of $1,000 or greater per academic year may qualify students to pay tuition at the resident rate.